Medvedev demands action to improve Russian air safety

 Two people survived but were in a grave condition.

-The one player who survived was offenceman Alexander Galimov, who hospital doctors said had burns over 90 percent of his body.
+The one player who survived was offenseman Alexander Galimov, who hospital doctors said had burns over 90 percent of his body.
 The other survivor was one of the eight crew.

 Lokomotiv's squad includes players and coaches from several countries, among them Czech Republic, Slovakia, Sweden, Germany and Canada.